-If deemed appropriate, the Board Chair, Board Vice-Chair and/or President and CEO may consult with legal counsel.
+If deemed appropriate, the Board Chair, Board Vice-Chair, and/or President and CEO may consult with legal counsel.

-The Board Chair or Board Vice-Chair shall raise the matter at the next opportunity with the Board providing as much detail as possible.
-The individual who has the complaint against them shall not participate in that meeting.
+The Board Chair or Board Vice-Chair will raise the matter at the next opportunity with the Board providing as much detail as possible.
+The individual who has the complaint against them will not participate in that meeting.

-The Board shall provide instruction to the Board Chair or Board Vice-Chair as to the process that should be followed going forward and shall determine if the board member should continue with their board duties while the investigation process is in progress.
+The Board will provide instruction to the Board Chair or Board Vice-Chair as to the process that should be followed going forward and will determine if the board member should continue with their board duties while the investigation is in progress.

-The Board shall ensure that at all times during the process, the principles of natural justice and procedural fairness are followed.
-The principles of natural justice and procedural fairness ensure that a fair decision is reached by an objective decision-maker.
+Throughout the process the Board will be guided by the concept of procedural fairness.
+The principles of procedural fairness ensure that a fair decision is reached by an objective decision-maker.
 Maintaining procedural fairness protects the rights of individuals and enhances confidence in the Board's processes.
-The elements of procedural fairness includes but not limited to: the right for the board member to receive details of the complaint, the opportunity to respond and be heard, and the right to be provided with a summary of the outcome in writing.
+The elements of procedural fairness include but are not limited to the right for the board member to receive details of the complaint, the opportunity to respond and be heard, and the right to be provided with a summary of the outcome in writing.

-The Board discussion of the circumstances surrounding the situation shall be held incamera, however, any motions that are required shall be conducted in a closed meeting.
+The Board discussion of the circumstances surrounding the situation will be held in-camera, however, any motions that are required will be conducted in a closed meeting.

-The Board will provide the complainant and respondent with the written decision in relation to the complaint within 15 business days on completion of the investigation report.
+The Board will provide the complainant and respondent with the written decision in relation to the complaint within 15 business days of completion of the investigation report.
 That decision is final.

-Copies of all documentation shall be filed in the board member's file after the investigation and outcome is completed, in a sealed envelope, initialed by either the Board Chair or Board Vice-Chair.
+Copies of all documentation will be filed in the board member's file after the investigation and outcome is completed, in a sealed envelope, signed by either the Board Chair or Board Vice-Chair.